ChooseWhy Choose This Program?

 This major will prepare students to work as individual artists or as collaborators and thrive in the creative economy as educators, designers, administrators, fundraisers, agents, promoters, event organizers, art therapists, and many endless possibilities.
 By combining the arts, students have unique opportunities to create new opportunities in the job market while further developing their intellectual, social, and emotional sense of self.

-Major Program Director
+Major Program Coordinator

 Full-Time & Half-Time Faculty